How I replaced an incandescent bell push light with LEDs. The bell push operates a door chime powered by AC from a bell transformer.

 I had to take into account the space available inside the Bell Push when I converted it to use LEDs.
 I was able to squeeze 4 × white LEDs in the space and lay them near the translucent edge where the light could best shine out and indicate its presence.
 My white LEDs are slightly yellow.
 This may be due to them being under powered.

 Let me remind readers: The door chime has an AC power supply.
-This is OK for a solenoid and a filament bulb but NOT OK for LEDs.
+This is OK for a solenoid and an incandescent lamp but NOT OK for LEDs.
 LEDs require DC for the most part.
 This is because they may not withstand even medium reverse bias potentials.
 They do of course require a current limiting resistor in series with them too.

 I resolved the AC problem by wiring the LEDs in parallel pairs so that each was the opposite way around to the other.
 The voltage across the reverse biased LED will only be the forward bias voltage of the other LED (typically 1.8 to 3.3 volts) and that will not damage it.
 Time has upheld this view as they continue to work after several years.